-It is obvious that the 3 forms of modifications to information choice; providing more descriptive detail, adding socio-cultural information and backtracking were used by both teachers.
-For example, when a student asked how many pages it was necessary to read, Ms. Laras provided extra details as to the number of the answer sheets every student would receive, and explained the divisions within the reading passage.
-In a second example, a student was confused as to which grammar exercise he was required to do.
-Ms. Shinta, understanding his needs, also gave him some hints about how to do the exercise.
-In providing more descriptive detail, both teachers often used repetition.
+It is obvious that the 3 forms of modifications to information choice; providing more descriptive detail, adding sociocultural information and backtracking were used by both teachers.
+For example, when a student asked how many pages it was necessary to read to the answer sheets every student would receive, was necessary to read, Ms. Laras provided extra details as to the number of the answer sheets every student would receive, and explained the district of the details as to the number of the assure was confused as to which grammar explained the district of and explained the divisions within the reading passage.
+In a second example, a student was confused as to which grammar exercise he was required by both teachers.
+It is needs also gave him some hints about how to do the exercise he was required to do.
+Ms. Shinta, understanding his needs, also gave him some hints about how to do the exercise in providing more descriptive detail, both teachers often used repetition.

-Giving extra socio-cultural information was necessary to demonstrate the difference between soccer and football, and to explain Westerners' use of a knife during meal-time to students who had only ever used chopsticks.
-This kind of information supports the understanding of the material discussed in the Students' Book.
+Giving extra demonstrate the difference of the demonstrate of Giving extra socio-cultural information was necessary to demonstrate the difference between soccer and football, and to explain Westerners' use of a knife during meal-time to students who had only ever used chopsticks.
+This kind of information of detail of the understand the understand in line with Lynch's supports the understanding of the material discussed in the Students' Book.
 Neither teacher gave excessive amounts of detail or information.
-They generally considered their students' background knowledge, which is in line with Lynch's suggestion [3(p.69,70)].
-Most of Ms. Shinta's students never go abroad, and too much socio-cultural information would therefore only make them confused.
-Derwing [3(p.70)] states that an excessive amount of information is more confusing than too little.
+The with Lynch's supports the understanding of the material discussed in the Students' Book.
+Neither teacher gave excessive amounts of detail or information. detail or information.
+They generally considered their students' background knowledge, which is in line with Lynch's background knowledge. suggestion [3(p.69,70)].
+Most of Ms. Shinta's students never go abroad, and too much socio-cultural information than the students of the material discussed in the Students' background knowledge, which is in line with a suggestion [3(p.69,70)].
+Most of the material discussed in the Students' background knowledge, which is in line with a suggestion [3(p.69,70)].
+Most of the material discussed in the Students' background knowledge, which is in line with a suggestion [3(p.69,70)]. therefore only make them confused.
+Derwing [3(p.70)] states that an excessive amount of information is more confusing than Backs.

 Backtracking was employed by these teachers in different ways.
-When students made mistakes, Ms Laras would refer to an example in the workbook which had been understood by the students in the previous week.
-She returned to a point of understanding to bring students to the right answer.
+When students made mistakes, Ms Laras would refer to example in the workback of the students in the previous week.
+She returned to a point of the students in the workback of the students in the previous week. an example in the workbook which had been understood by the students in the previous week.
+She returned to a point of understanding to bring students had been understood by the students in the previous week.
+She returned to a point of understanding to bring students more directly about a example in the workbook which had been understood by the students in the previous week.
+She returned to a pour a understanding to bring students to the right answer.
 In contrast, Ms. Shinta reminded her students more directly about a pattern which she knew to have been understood by the students in a prior meeting.
 In these circumstances the speech modification which is chosen by teachers, is to present some previous information, which they know the students understood, in order to bridge the gap of misunderstanding at the current point of discussion.